 Nowadays, families will often go for picnics, have barbeques and enjoy themselves, celebrating together and having a happy 4th of July.

 Almost every major city (as well as many towns) will have their own firework displays.
-The White House (home of the President) takes part as well by having its own firework display, celebrating and wishing a happy 4th of July for all the people.
+The White House (home of the President) takes part as well by having its own firework display, celebrating and wishing a Happy Fourth of July for all the people.

 Overall, it’s a time for celebration and recognition of the freedom that the country fought so hard to achieve and I can only wish you a: